2026 · 05 · 08 · Fri

 What changed

-GPT-5.5-Cyber added to cyber defense Trusted Access program (supports critical infrastructure protection and vulnerability research)
+GPT-5.5-Cyber added to the cyber defense Trusted Access program, supporting critical infrastructure protection and vulnerability research

 Why it matters